Combined Resume Writing Guide

 The combined resume is disadvantageous when:

 - Your resume becomes longer than necessary and may lose the employer's interest.
 (How long resume?)

-- Your resume contains redundant information or lack of focus.
+- Your resume contains redundant information or a lack of focus.

 Check the spelling and grammar of your combined resume.
 Use the word processor's spell and grammar checker.
 If you are not confident of your ability to detect grammatical, punctuation and usage errors in English or other language or if you need help in organizing your resume, bring it to a professional for assistance.

 Remember that your CV/resume must be targeted, scannable and generate hits.
 If you have difficulty with your CV writing or resume writing instead of staring at a blank piece of paper, use CV samples and CV templates, resume samples and resume templates.